ibm-cloud-docs/account/faqs-account.md

 {: #nochange}
 {: faq}

 Yes, when you upgrade to a Pay-As-You-Go or Subscription account, you can continue to use the instances that you created with your Lite account.
+However, if you want to use the capabilities that are not available in a service's Lite plan, you must [upgrade the plan](/docs/billing-usage?topic=billing-usage-changing) for the specific service.
+After you change a service plan, it might be necessary to restage your application.

 ## Can I convert my account?
 {: #convertacct}